jesusprubio/shodan-client/README.md

 #### `async streams.countries(countries, key, opts)`

-This stream provides a filtered, bandwidth-saving view of the Banners stream in case you are only interested in devices located in certain countries.
+Provides a filtered, bandwidth-saving view of the Banners stream in case you are only interested in devices located in certain countries.

 - `countries` (string) - Comma-separated list of countries indicated by their 2 letter code; example "DE,US"
 - `key` (string) - SHODAN API key.